moatom/moatom.github.io/index.md

 </div>

 [^2]: Tohoku University is one of the most competitive research universities in Japan, and it was the first institution selected by the Japanese government for the ¥10 trillion university endowment fund.
 (Source: [tohoku.ac.jp](https://www.tohoku.ac.jp/en/news/university_news/meets_the_standards_required_to_be_accredited_as_a_university.html), [timeshighereducation.com](https://web.archive.org/web/20230903075002/https://www.timeshighereducation.com/news/tohoku-alone-advance-japans-y10-trillion-excellence-scheme), [nature.com](https://web.archive.org/web/20230930215445/https://www.nature.com/articles/d41586-023-02867-0))
 [^3]: Please note that GPAs tend to be graded strictly in Japan.
-As a side note, I was exempted from the written exam when I entered the graduate school.
+As a side note, I was exempted from the exam when I entered the graduate school.
 [^4]: Instead, I earned a high school equivalency diploma issued by the Japanese government. *It was pretty scary at the time, but looking back, it was one of the best decisions I ever made.*

 <!-- Detail: **[CV (pdf)](https://moatom.github.io/profile/static/cv-pub.pdf)** -->